harryarthur/cyber/README.md

 ---

-## 1. CTI Report #1 (APT-based or simulation)
+## 1. CTI Report #1 ✅
-**Topics Covered:** Threat Intelligence Lifecycle, MITRE ATT&CK, Threat actor profiling, Report writing
-**Suggestion:** Use MITRE ATT&CK + threat reports from FireEye or Recorded Future.
-Choose an APT (e.g., APT29) and write a 2-page brief in Markdown or Word.
+**Title:** A Review of Cyber Threats Targeting Fiji **Suggestion:** This report provides a strategic cyber threat intelligence assessment of Fiji, analyzing the 2021 REvil ransomware incident, the nation's evolving cybersecurity posture, and its exposure within a geopolitically competitive Pacific region.

 ---

 ## 2. CTI Report #2 (OSINT-based investigation)
-**Topics Covered:** OSINT techniques, TTPs and IOCs, Attribution
+**Topics Covered:** OSINT techniques, TTPs and IOCs, Attribution, Threat Intelligence Lifecycle, MITRE ATT&CK, Threat actor profiling, Report writing
 **Suggestion:** Use SpiderFoot or IntelTechniques to investigate a domain/persona.
 Write up any potential threat activity.
+Use MITRE ATT&CK + threat reports from FireEye or Recorded Future.
+Choose an APT (e.g., APT29) and write a 2-page brief in Markdown or Word.

 ---